 My proposal for Mark’s life-situation and purpose

-*For illustration, here are some of Robert M. Price’s judgments regarding the received text of the Letter to the Romans (16 chapters).
-You can see that the text is a patchwork:
+*For illustration, here are some of Robert M. Price’s proposed origins of verses of the received Letter to the Romans (16 chapters).
+We see a patchwork of incompatible ideologies:

 – Robert M. Price, The Amazing Colossal Apostle, pp. 254-271.

 **Why do I think that the current version of the Olivet Discourse in the Gospel of Mark has been edited?
 It is a speech by Jesus, the longest in the Gospel.
 People in antiquity were connoisseurs of speech.
 But the speech as we have it is incoherent.
 It is not worthy of its audience.
 In my book, The Two Gospels of Mark: Performance and Text, p.
 107, I ask the reader to read the first few verses, 13:5-12.
-Then cover them and summarize them.
+Then I ask them to cover the page and summarize the verses from memory.
 Can you do it?
 Is the speaker building up to a point?
 What is that point?
 Can you predict the topic of the next few verses?
-If you can’t do it, the audience for the original Gospel of Mark couldn’t.
-This little exercise is sufficient to show that the Gospel of Mark has been edited.
-And therefore, we cannot trust that the overt references to the First Jewish War were original to Mark.
+If you can’t do it, the audience for the original, performed Gospel of Mark couldn’t.
+This little exercise is sufficient to show that the original Olivet Discourse has been edited.
+And therefore, we cannot trust that the overt references to the First Jewish War in the received version of the Olivet Discourse were originally by Mark.
 They could have been (and I believe were) added by an editor.